d101tm/tmstats/README.md

 * Clubs which have been added to the list (with detailed infomation about each club)
 * Clubs whose information has been changed (by default, only the area, division, place, address, and meeting information is checked or displayed.)

-### clubsfromjson.py ###

-An alternative way of getting the current club information from WHQ and writing the clubs._date_.csv file.
-Uses the undocumented JSON feed from WHQ.
-Not currently in use, but available if they break the CSV feed.

-### clubsizes.py ###

-Creates CSV files for "largest clubs" and "clubs with most new members".
-Not currently used.

 ### codeit.py ###